T20 World Cup 2024: Get to know teams via interesting facts

 The ninth edition of the ICC men's T20 World Cup kicks off on June 1, with Canada taking on co-hosts USA in Dallas.

-The two neighbours are placed in Group A alongside Ireland, Pakistan and India.
+As the cricketing world buckles up for another entertaining ride, here's a look at some interesting facts involving the 20 participants -- Papua New Guinea this time -- in the biggest ever cricket tournament.

-As the cricketing world buckles up for another entertaining ride, here's a look at some interesting facts involving the 20 participants, starting with Canada and the USA, in the biggest ever cricket tournament.
+Papua New Guinea begin their campaign with a tough first-up encounter with co-hosts West Indies on June 2, and have New Zealand, Afghanistan and Uganda to face off in Group C.

 Comments